How Long Should I Listen Before Speaking?

 Finally, translation is just a crutch, or a bridge that you cross, and once you're conditioned enough to ask and respond in the foreign language, you'll require translation less and less.
 But you'll still find translation for new content is the safest way for acquiring it.
 Besides, it saves you time from looking things up in the dictionary constantly!

 Whether you are a beginner or an advanced language learner, Glossika's audio-based training improves your listening and speaking at native speed.
-Sign up on Glossika and get 1000 reps of audio training for free -- no credit card required!
+Sign up on Glossika and get 7-day free trial -- no credit card required!

 You May Also Like: